jarvarvarvis/PlaytimeNX/README.md

 ## Credits

-Special thanks to the person who wrote untitled, which the GUI of PlaytimeNX is using.
+Special thanks to the person who wrote untitled, as PlaytimeNX is based on their codebase.

 - [untitled](https://github.com/ITotalJustice/untitled/)